maparrar/nested/README.md

 ```
 - level: Category level number [0,...]
 - id: Identifier of the category.
 Unique value, could be integer or string.
-- open: If will be show as open by default
+- open: If will be show as open by default [t, f]
 - type: Available [data types](#data_types)
 - name: Category name
 - label: Category label to show